breck7/scroll/README.md

-In addition to containing the Dumbdown spec, this repo contains a demo application which is a simple static blog software called "Dud".
+In addition to containing the Dumbdown spec, this repo contains a demo application which is a simple static publishing software called "Dud".

 Dud has its own readme: